 Okay, science-wise and/or just for fun, do you know what changes your brain — and body — come through while you’re making love?

-You probably haven’t been thinking this anytime before, during or after sex (hopefully) — what happens in your brain and body while you’re making love, science wise?
-Here comes some amazing brain sex stuff!
+Here comes the revelation you probably haven’t been thinking about anytime before, during, or after sex — what happens in your brain and body while you’re making love, science-wise?

 Neuroscience has shown that the limbic system — which controls your physical urges — lights up during the act.
 So, the genital sensory cortex, motor areas, hypothalamus, thalamus, amygdala, and substantia nigra are LIT.

 The amygdala is involved in evaluating the emotional content of a sexual situation, which helps control sensory processing and attention.
 This emotional processing of the amygdala is well connected to motivational areas of the brain, therefore amygdala is practically guiding your sexual behavior.